ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 # Loki and Rhymerosaurus in the Journey to Axberath

+ - Geoff: One character is human, and one character is AI:

 **Rhymerosaurus:** Hi, Im in charge of the janitorial operations of Asgard, and am here to report you have a sewage backup in sector 14G.

 **Loki:** I am Loki of Asgard.
 Kneel before me, Rhymerosaurus.
 I said, KNEEL!  stamps his sceptre on the ground